World leaders met all week to address global issues. Putin appears to no longer have a seat at the table – KION546

 While referencing US-China competition and increasing confrontation in Asia’s regional waters, Macron said: “What makes this war different is that it is an aggression against international rules.
 All countries … have stability because of international rules,” before calling for Russia to come back “to the table” and “respect international order.”

-The urgency of that sentiment was heightened after a Russian-made missile landed in Poland, killing two people on Wednesday, the final day of the G20 summit.
+The urgency of that sentiment was heightened after a Russian-made missile landed in Poland, killing two people on Tuesday, during the G20 summit.
 As a NATO member, a threat to Polish security could trigger a response from the whole bloc.

 The situation defused after initial investigation suggested the missile came from the Ukrainian side in accident during missile defense — but highlighted the potential for a miscalculation to spark a world war.